paulofelipe/D3plusR/README.md

 ## About D3plus

-[D3plus] (https://d3plus.org/) is a library built on top of [D3] (https://d3js.org/).
+[D3plus](https://d3plus.org/) is a library built on top of [D3](https://d3js.org/).
 The purpose of the library is to make visualization creation simple and easy.
-Please access the original D3plus project [at this link] (https://d3plus.org/) to learn more.
+Please access the original D3plus project [at this link](https://d3plus.org/) to learn more.

 ## About D3plusR